Crypto Hacks and What We Can Learn From Them

 As the crypto industry expanded to offer a wider spectrum of altcoins and other crypto tokens, hackers had more avenues through which to attack potential targets.

-CoinCheck: The CoinCheck hack occurred in January 2018, at the onset of the initial coin offering (ICO) boom.
-CoinCheck, the leading crypto exchange in Japan at the time, was hacked for $500 million in XEM, which is native cryptocurrency of the NEM blockchain.
-Since these XEM tokens were stored in an internet-connected hot wallet, they were more at risk of theft, which ignited a larger conversation about custody and security.
+CoinCheck: The CoinCheck hack occurred in January 2018, at the onset of the Initial Coin Offering (ICO) boom.
+CoinCheck, the leading crypto exchange in Japan at the time, was hacked for $500 million in XEM — the native cryptocurrency of the NEM blockchain.
+Because these XEM tokens were stored in an internet-connected hot wallet, they were more at risk of theft, which ignited a larger conversation about custody and security.
 Subsequently, it became common practice for exchanges to partition user funds across compartmentalized systems, or keep the majority of funds in cold wallets, which are much more difficult to compromise than hot wallets.

 QuadrigaCX: Although not technically considered a crypto exchange hack, the QuadrigaCX incident vividly highlighted the dangers of centralized crypto custodianship.
 In December 2018, QuadrigaCX, Canada’s largest crypto exchange, found itself in the spotlight following the sudden and mysterious death of the exchange’s founder, Gerald Cotten.
 Cotten was allegedly the only person with the cryptographic keys needed to unlock the exchange’s cold wallets, and there were no other fallback mechanisms to access user funds.
 As a result, $190 million worth of users’ crypto assets were lost forever.
 Law enforcement later discovered that Cotten had mismanaged user funds.
 This incident highlighted that cryptocurrencies, at the time, were far from decentralized or secure if the systems designed to secure them relied on a lone individual with no backups or redundancies.